jxxcarlson/blockParser/README.md

 is the focus of the zipper.
-A `pop` operation removes the top of the stack and moves the focus of the zipper to its parent so that its block type is on the top of the stack.
+A `pop` operation removes the top of the stack and moves the focus of the zipper to its parent so that its block type is at this point on the top of the stack.

 ## 4. The partial order